Use these links to download an advance directive form and instructions.

 Yes, you can change or take back your advance directive at any time.
 The most recent one will count.

 Using an electronic advance directive is not required; however, electronic forms allow you to create, update, and share your information with health care providers at any time.
 In 2018, Maryland developed a program to recognize electronic advance directive services (companies) that meet strict online standards.
 This program allows health care providers to directly link to your electronic advance directive, if needed, when you create an electronic advance directive through one of these services.
 You do not need to pay to have your electronic advance directives honored or used by medical staff taking care of you.
+Click here for more information.

 There are many places to get forms, including medical, religious, aging assistance, and legal organizations.
 Three places are shown below, but these are just examples.
 Any of these forms are valid in Maryland, but not all may be in keeping with your beliefs and values.
 Your advance directive does not have to be on any particular form.
+There are many places to get forms, including medical, religious, aging assistance, and legal organizations.
+Three places are shown below, but these are just examples.
+Any of these forms are valid in Maryland, but not all may be in keeping with your beliefs and values.
+Your advance directive does not have to be on any particular form.

 Maryland Office of the Attorney General